static-frame/static-frame/doc/source/articles/freethread.md

-# The Extraordinary Performance Now Possible with Immutable DataFrames in Free-Threaded Python
+# The Extraordinary Performance Opportunities Using Immutable DataFrames in Free-Threaded Python

 ### How StaticFrame and Python 3.13t unlock thread-based concurrency

 <!--
+The Extraordinary Performance Now Possible with Immutable DataFrames in Free-Threaded Python

 The Extraordinary Performance Now Possible Processing Immutable DataFrames in Free-Threaded Python Double DataFrame Row Processing Performance with Free-Threaded Python Free-Threaded Python with Immutable DataFrames Deliver Significant Performance Improvements